-Note 3: All the other income as per audited financial statements of FY 2021-22 has been considered with the assumption that the amount received in FY 2021-22 will at least accrue during FY 2022-23 including transport income amounting to INR 2,93,64,800 budgeted in FY 2022-23.
+Note 3: All the other income as per audited financial statements for the FY 2021-22 has been considered with the assumption that the amount received in FY 2021-22 will at least accrue during FY 2022-23 except interest on LIC gratuity scheme amounting to INR 20,52,000 to avoid duplication as it is already considered (Refer Financial suggestion no. 2) while calculating the available funds of the school.